How to Remove Write Protection on Micro SD Card

 8. Using “Clip” for Removing the Write Protection

 A clip is a device which helps in removing a forgotten or automatically set password.
 In other words, it allows you to remove hardware interlock from SD/ SDHC/ microSD cards.
+After a card is detected in the slot, full formatting command is given which remove the card flash memory and command boxes.

 The built-in led displays the result: if flashing is fast it means success, and if there is slow flashing it means failure, i.e., card is corrupted.
 Wait for few seconds and after that, your card is just like the new one.
 In some cases (like the corrupted firmware) the clip is of no use.